 Yesterday, a lovely and inspiring woman, Sasha Cagen, from the San Francisco area wrote us, inquiring about our ways of teaching tango movement after having attended TangoBreath when she visited Asheville this summer.
-Eric and I were perplexed at first about how to respond.
+I was perplexed at first about how to respond.
 Explaining how to teach is a giant step from actually teaching.
 There are so many subtle ways in which our teaching, and learning, has evolved in TangoBreath, from a word we might use to a way in which we physically adjust people.
 And there is so much, still, for us to learn.

 In responding, I did realize one thing: to teach is to question.
 To teach well is to question thoroughly, and come to one’s own understanding and value of a subject.
 To teach best is to enable your students to ask questions, to come to their own understanding, to be their own teachers.
 Learning to question is at the heart of it all, and learning to question may be the hardest thing to learn.

-In the beginning of developing TangoBreath, Eric and I spent a ton of time going over our TangoBreath movements with a fine toothed comb.
+In the beginning of developing TangoBreath, We spent a ton of time going over our TangoBreath movements with a fine toothed comb.
 We asked a lot of questions.
 We tried to get to the root of why we use certain techniques, and the impact it has eventually on the dance, with a partner.
 Most of the descriptions we use have gone through a heavy filtering process.
 That process allowed us to come to an even deeper understanding of how and why we use certain techniques in the dance.
 In turn, our own dancing improved remarkably.

 Evaluate instruction for clarity and a direct connection to posture and movement.